Changes for the better

 - Instructional videos to shorten time spent together.

-- Participants have their own set of colour coded hand tools which will be disinfected after each course.
+- Participants have their own set of colour coded hand tools.